2015 Urban Planning Conference

 The conference will begin at 8:30 a.m. for registration and continue with the opening plenary session at 9:00 - 10:00 a.m.
 The opening plenary session will include remarks and the award presentations.
 The concurrent sessions with a lunch break at noon – 1:00 pm will follow the opening plenary session.
 The closing plenary session will begin at 2:00 p.m.until 3:00 pm.
 The closing plenary session will summarize and discuss the findings from the concurrent sessions.

 All sessions will be held at the Savannah State University's New Student Union Building, second floor.
 All sessions are open to the public.
-All participants must register and pay the conference fees as much as $25.00 (online payment) or $30.00 (day of the conference).
-Savannah State University, Armstrong State University and SCAD students will be waived from registration fees.
+All participants must register here and pay the conference fees as much as $25.00 (advance payment) or $30.00 (day of the conference).
+Savannah State University, Armstrong State University and SCAD students will be waived from registration fees with valid ID.
 All proceeds go to benefit students of the Urban Studies and Planning program at Savannah State University.

 The conference will also feature model city presentations from SSU undergraduate students.